seetaresearch/dragon/docs/api/python/tensorflow/math.rst

   : Compute the element-wise subtraction.

   `tanh(...) <math/tanh.html>`_
-  : Apply the tanh function.
+  : Compute the tanh of input.

 .. toctree::
   :hidden: